 Festool Polishing Sheepskin Pad

-Often times, I experiment with many different products and tools while working with epoxy resin.
+Often times, I experiment with many different products and tools while working with wood and epoxy resin.

-For your convenience, I’ve compiled a complete list of my favorite epoxy resin material and tools.
+For your convenience, I’ve compiled a complete list of my favorite epoxy resin material and tools and my 11 best epoxy tips.

 Reclaimed Wood for Resin Ocean Art